johntrogan/defender-docs/unified-secops-platform/cases-overview.md

 ### Tasks

 Add tasks to manage granular components of your cases.
 Each task comes with its own name, status, priority, owner, and due date.
-With this information, you always know who is accountable to complete which task and by what time, ensuring all necessary steps are completed.
+With this information, you always know who is accountable to complete which task and by what time.
+The task description summarizes the work to do and some space for describing the progress.
+Closing notes provide more context about the outcome of completed tasks.

 :::image type="content" source="media/cases-overview/add-task-small.png" alt-text="Screenshot showing the task pane with tasks populated for the case and statuses available." lightbox="media/cases-overview/add-task.png":::
 </br>*Image shows the following task statuses available: New, In progress, Failed, Partially completed, Skipped, Completed*